flowerinthenight/spindle/README.md

 ) PRIMARY KEY (name)
 ```

-This library doesn't use the usual "lock", "do protected work", "unlock" sequence.
+This library doesn't use the usual synchronous "lock", "do protected work", "unlock" sequence.
 Instead, after instantiating the lock object, you will call the `Run(...)` function which will attempt to acquire a named lock at a regular interval (lease duration) until canceled.
 A `HasLock()` function is provided that returns true (along with the lock token) if the lock is successfully acquired.
 Something like:

 ```go
 db, _ := spanner.NewClient(context.Background(), "your/database")